SmartU-Krishi/whatsapp-bot-backend-public/README.md

 A secure, high-performance microservice designed to power the crop advisory and gamification flow of the **SmartU WhatsApp Bot**.
 This service allows farmers to seamlessly submit crop health queries (with images) via WhatsApp, uploads crop assets to secure cloud storage, registers advisory tickets, and awards engagement points to farmers.

+> [!IMPORTANT]
+> **FOR REVIEW & EVALUATION ONLY**
+> This codebase is a submission for the AgriTech Hackathon review process.
+To respect privacy and prevent exposure of critical internal architecture, this codebase uses minimized Sequelize schemas, dummy configuration guidelines, and lacks automatic database synchronization.
+It is not intended for direct standalone production deployments.

 ---

 ## 🏗️ Architecture & Request Flow